Ovski4/minecraft-website/README.md

   * Plugin java -> Add player on first join
   * Check on battlelog to find nice stats ideas
   * Check if assets are ok
+  * Edit the titles
+  * Add power to faction single view

 After
   * Plugin registration
   * Bundle registration FOSUSerBundle
+  * Forum bundle to do (As simple as jeuxvideo.com)
   * News and comments
   * Forums